-The number of Directors to be elected at the Meeting is either (i) nine (9), provided that the Starlight Transaction (as described in more detail on page 5) closes prior to the Meeting, or (ii) eight (8), in the event that the Starlight Transaction does not close prior to the Meeting.
-Information on each of the nominees is presented starting on page 14 of this Information Circular.
-Each nominee elected as a Director will hold office until the next annual meeting of the Shareholders or until his or her successor is elected or appointed.
-Please refer to page 20 for details with respect to the director nomination rights arising in connection with the Starlight Transaction.
+The number of Directors to be elected at the Meeting is ten (10).
+Information on each of the nominees is presented starting on page 16 of this Information Circular.
+Each nominee elected as a Director will hold office until the next annual meeting of Shareholders or until their successor is elected or appointed.
+Mr. Cohen's nomination has been confirmed by Blackstone pursuant to its right to nominate one member of the Board of Directors in connection with the closing of the Blackstone Private Placement.